richa-desai/analytics-IPL-cricket/README.md

 # IPL data set analytics

 ## To run this project-
-* Install python and matplotlib.
+* Install Python and Matplotlib.
 * Clone repo (https://gitlab.com/mountblue/cohort-22-python/richa/ipl-data-set-analytics.git)
-* Alternatively, download data_prj_1.py along with deliveries.csv and matches.csv (Keep all files in same folder).
+* Alternatively, download all files (Keep all files in the same folder).
-* Download umpires.csv to plot third problem.
-* Run the above downloaded Python file to see graphs/plots.
+* Run the above downloaded any Python file to see graphs/plots.